-- 9.1 In order to ensure the integrity of the MSI being broadcast, MSI providers must monitor the broadcasts which they originate in accordance to resolution A.706(17), as amended.
-Monitoring is especially important in a highly automated system, which is dependent on careful adherence to procedure and format.
-This shall be accomplished by a system that shall provide the means to enable each MSI provider to: - .1 confirm that the message is transmitted and received correctly; - .2 ensure that cancellation messages are properly executed; and - .3 observe any unexplained delay in the message being broadcast. - 9.2 This system shares responsibility for MSI monitoring between the registered information provider, and the Iridium EGC system so that the registered information provider is responsible for ensuring their messages are correct before they submit their message to the EGC system for delivery, and the EGC system ensures that messages are broadcast correctly, as received.
+9.1 In order to ensure the integrity of the MSI and SAR related messages being broadcast, MSI and SAR providers must monitor the broadcasts which they originate in accordance to resolutions A.706(17), A.1051(27) as amended and COMSAR/Circ.37.
+Monitoring is especially important in a highly automated service, which is dependent on careful adherence to procedure and format.
+This shall be accomplished by a service that shall provide the means to enable each MSI and SAR information provider to:

-9.3 Log
+- .1 confirm that the message is transmitted and received correctly; - .2 ensure that cancellation messages are properly executed; and - .3 observe any unexplained delay in the message being broadcast.

+9.2 This service shares responsibility for monitoring broadcast between the registered information provider, and the Iridium EGC\SafetyCast service so that the registered information provider is responsible for ensuring their messages are correct before they submit their message to the EGC\Iridium SafetyCast service for delivery, and the EGC\Iridium SafetyCast service ensures that messages are broadcast correctly, as received.

-All Iridium GMDSS maritime mobile terminals capable of receiving MSI have a Log, which contains information on all messages received by the terminal.
+9.3 The Iridium SES maintains a Log, which contains information on all messages received by the terminal.

-This information includes:
+This information within the Log includes:

-Message number Generated by the terminal Originator ID of the METAREA, NAVAREA or RCC which - transmits the message Service The MES displays a short title for the particular type message service Priority The MES displays the appropriate Priority.
-This could be either: Safety, Urgency or Distress.
-Received date and time The date time group YY-MM-DD HH:mm of when the message was received.
-A format of the date is configurable by the MES operator.
+Message number Generated by the terminal Originator ID of the METAREA, NAVAREA or RCC which transmits the message Service The Iridium SES displays a short title for the particular type message service Priority The Iridium SES displays the appropriate Priority.
+This could be: Distress, Urgency or Safety Received date and time The date time group YY-MM-DD HH:mm of when the message was received.
+A format of the date is configurable by the Iridium SES operator.
 Size Usually in number of bytes or characters.
-Sequence number The unique message sequence or reference number allocated to the message by the addressed LES.
-Routeing Message routeing (memory or memory and printer) - set up by the MES operator or a mandatory routeing for Urgency and Distress priority messages.
+Sequence number The unique message sequence or reference number allocated to the message by the Iridium Safety Gateway.
+Routeing Message routeing (memory or memory and printer) - set up by the Iridium SES operator or a mandatory routeing for Urgency and Distress priority messages.